leafOfTree/vim-project/README.md

 - `name`: task name
 - `cmd`: command to run
-- `arg`: optional, the value is from what user types and will be appended to `cmd`
+- `args`: optional, the value is from what user types and will be appended to `cmd`

 By default, the configuration is